How to Sew Bias Tape. The best 3 methods out there.

 The only tip I can give you is to make sure the raw edge of the fabric is actually in between the tape the whole time.

-Also, sew at least ⅛” away from the open edge of the bias to make sure you catch both sides.
+Also, sew at least ⅛” away from the bias’s open edge to ensure you catch both sides.

 And that is that.